 Read the The Five of Pentacles – A Dungeons & Dragons journal: Melarch the magic Dragon for the beginning of the story.

 Having partied hard, the party wakes up, most of them relatively hung over.
 Luckily the inn serves strong coffee, with a distinct taste of the swamp water it was made from.
-Still, taste aside, the coffee clears up the hangover, and the Discuss their seperate plans for the day.
+Still, taste aside, the coffee clears up the hangover, and the Discuss their separate plans for the day.
 The merchants are still loading their wares, so our unsung heroes have some time off.

 Jericho, Tom and Melarch decides to investigate the story of the weird sounds stemming from the swamp.